Atom trapping and dynamics in the interaction of optical vortices with quadrupole-active transitions: Conclusions

 \section{Conclusions}

-This paper is concerned with the coupling of optical vortices, specifically Laguerre-Gaussian and Bessel-Gaussian modes, to dipole-forbidden but quadrupole-active atomic transitions and we focussed on cesium and its quadrupole transition $(6^2S_{1/2}\rightarrow5^2D_{5/2})$.
+This paper is concerned with the coupling of optical vortices, specifically Laguerre-Gaussian and Bessel-Gaussian modes, to dipole-forbidden but quadrupole-active atomic transitions and we focussed on Cs and its quadrupole transition $(6^2S_{1/2}\rightarrow5^2D_{5/2})$.
 We have shown how the electric quadrupole moments couple to the gradients of the components of the electric field of the optical vortex at near-resonance, leading to atom trapping in the optical quadrupole potential well accompanied by translational oscillatory motion within the well.
-The formalism leading to atom trapping and dynamics required the specification of the optical forces that generate the atomic motion and we have confirmed that the interaction is indeed enhanced considerably, particularly in the case of a Laguerre-Gaussian mode with a relatively large winding number.
-This enhancement with increasing winding number in the case of Laguerre-Gaussian beams can be traced back to the gradients of the electric field components which makes the Rabi frequency dependent on the winding number.
-As specific cases awaiting future experimental investigations, we considered the trapping and the dynamics of Caesium atoms in the optical quadrupole potential generated by two co-axial counter-propagating optical vortex beams, illustrating the results using typical experimentally accessible parameters.
-It is conceivable that further experimental advances would render as measurable and will lead to applications in the context of quadrupole interactions in atoms and molecules with structured light.
+The formalism leading to atom trapping and dynamics required the specification of the optical forces that generate the atomic motion.
+The quadrupole forces follow the standard steady state formats, except that the Rabi frequency has to be defined in accordance with the gradient coupling.
+We have confirmed that the interaction is indeed enhanced considerably, particularly in the case of a Laguerre-Gaussian mode with a relatively large winding numbers.
+This enhancement with increasing winding number can be traced back to the gradients of the electric field components which makes the Rabi frequency dependent on the winding number.
+As specific cases awaiting future experimental investigations, we considered the trapping and the dynamics of Cs atoms in the optical quadrupole potential generated by two co-axial counter-propagating optical vortex beams, illustrating the results using typical experimentally accessible parameters.
+It is conceivable that further experimental advances would render the effects as measurable and will lead to applications in the context of quadrupole interactions in atoms and molecules with structured light.